tact-lang/pitaya/docs/SPECIFICATION.md

 **In-Memory State**: Primary state lives in memory as simple data structures:

-- Running instances with their status and progress
+- Running tasks with their status and progress
 - Active strategies with their configuration
 - Completed results awaiting processing
 - Aggregate metrics (total cost, duration, token usage)